This post may contain affiliate links. Please read my disclosure policy.

 - Place a frying pan or cast iron skillet over high heat until it starts to smoke.
 Keep kitchen area well ventilated.

-- Toss the Ahi tuna in melted butter and then coat with spice mixture on both sides.
+- Toss the ahi tuna in melted butter and then coat with spice mixture on both sides.
 Press spice mixture to adhere.
-Immediately sear on high heat each side for 10 seconds for pink in the middle, or for no more then 30 seconds to cook through well.
+Immediately sear on high heat each side for 10 seconds for pink in the middle, or for no more then 30 seconds per side to cook through well.
 Serve immediately.